Dog Tired: 6 Reasons Your Dog Is So Sleepy!

 Approximately 20% of all adult dogs will suffer from arthritis, with your pup having a 65% chance of developing the illness once they’re over the age of 7.
 With over half of all dogs over the age of 7 suffering from arthritis, it could be the reason for your pooch to start slowing down and appearing lazy.

 If your dog is reaching the later stages of life, and you’ve noticed them start to slow down, it could be simply due to their age.
 It is worth having them checked by your vet, as lots of elderly pups are vulnerable to other illness and infections, which could be the cause of their change in behavior, energy, and willingness to mobilize.

 Due to the different causes of tiredness, you will need to find the specific reason your pup has become so weak and tired.
 Depending on what accompanies the change of energy and willingness to move and engage, seeking support from your vet is recommended.
 For example, if your pooch is also suffering from a high fever, breathing difficulties or vomiting, these could all be symptoms of something more sinister.

 Although it is hard to stop your pooch falling ill and suffering from a disease, there are ways you can help avoid life-threatening illness through supplements and lifestyle.
-Our Multivitamin Chews are the perfect addition to your pup’s daily diet.
-These delicious, scientifically formulated chews can help support the overall health of your pup by improving mobility, combat vitamin deficiencies and improve the condition of both coat and skin.
-These high quality Multivitamin Chews with the important vitamins your pup needs to fight off diseases and support their immune system.
+Look for a reputable pet brand that makes high-quality multivitamin supplements for dogs.
+Making sure your dog has the correct amount of vitamins and minerals each day can help support the overall health of your pup and in turn help improve their mobility, combat any deficiencies and improve the condition of both coat and skin.

 Keeping your pup stimulated and active can help you avoid depression and boredom while managing toxic foods and making sure you keep your home safe and clean could help prevent poisoning and some infections.
 These simple changes can help you reduce the dangers to your pup's health, wellbeing, and happiness.